 Install: (Free, $4.99/month)

 Another RAW photo editing app that has never failed to impress me is VSCO.
 Just like Adobe Lightroom and Snapseed, VSCO also has a solid roster of editing tools.
-You can easily import your RAW images and use a variety of editing tools to edit them with the desired flexibility.
+You can easily import your RAW images and use a variety of editing tools to edit them.